Best CPUs for Workstations: June 2021by Dr. Ian Cutress on June 10, 2021 12:15 PM EST

 AMD Threadripper 3990X (64c) at $4796 (up from $3848)

 Sometimes all you want are cores - either for masses of virtual machines, or highly parallel workloads, or something else.
 Both AMD and Intel try to keep their highest core count hardware for their enterprise lines, such as 64-core EPYCs and 28/56-core Xeons, which means that these also come at an additional cost for features such as multi-socket capabilities or RDIMM support and RAS features.

-For more ‘consumer’ hardware, the highest core count on offer is 64 cores from AMD, with the Threadripper 3990X, currently available for $3848 from its MSRP of $3990 (up $248 since our last guide).
+For more ‘consumer’ hardware, the highest core count on offer is 64 cores from AMD, with the Threadripper 3990X, currently available for $4796 which is well above its MSRP of $3990 (and up from $3848 since our last guide).
 This chip gives 56 lanes of PCIe 4.0, with another 8 lanes for the chipset, and comes in at a base frequency of 2.9 GHz and turbo of 4.3 GHz.
 We tested the Threadripper 3990X against $20k of Intel’s premium enterprise CPUs, and for workloads that were embarrassingly parallel.

 You can read our full review of the 3990X here:

 If there is a need for ECC (as TR support is board dependent), users can get 64 cores in this way if they want to go to EPYC or Threadripper Pro, depending on how much core performance is needed.

 The single socket 64-core EPYC 7702P is the cheaper option choice here, with an MSRP of $4425, or a recent retail price of $4722.
 For that price the hardware has a base frequency of 2.0 GHz and a turbo frequency of 3.35 GHz, and access to eight full memory channels as well as 128 PCIe 4.0 lanes.